whaleygeek/bitio/README.md

 ![bitio logo](bitio.png)

+## NEWSFLASH - using with a V1.5 micro:bit

+If you have a V1.5 micro:bit, a new sensor was fitted for the accelerometer and compass.
+This requires new hardware drivers in order to work.

+A very quick fix for this is to drag the bitio.hex file inside this repository into https://python.microbit.org then press the DOWNLOAD button.
+This will update the internal drivers automaticaly and allow the accelerometer to work on both older and newer devices.
+(I will update this repo soon, when testing has been completed)

 ## Where is the latest version?

 The bitio library was written in part to support a new chapter to the highly successful